emmanuelamon92/Nutrition-Meal-Plan-App/README.md

 # Nutritional Meal Plan App Frontend

 App designed to help you search a recipe api by the your target calories for the day, any dietary restrictions, and allergies you may have.
-- Built with JavaScript, React, Ruby on Rails, PostgreSQL
+- Built with JavaScript, React, CSS, Bootstrap
 - Implemented React Router and Hooks for state and route management.
 - Employs RESTful API
-- Utilizes the MVC framework for the architectural pattern
-- Employs the Object Relational Mapper system (ORM), Active Record for server side data management

 - Utilizes Bcrypt and Rails Authentication for secure Sign-in and Sign-up
 <img width="1280" alt="Screen Shot 2021-09-24 at 1 46 32 PM" src="https://user-images.githubusercontent.com/28957712/134724502-2c857e83-389a-49e5-aeb3-961921b37014.png">